Australian Institute of Aboriginal and Torres Strait Islander Studies: Overview

 The AIATSIS Act sets the organisation the task of conducting, facilitating and promoting research in Aboriginal and Torres Strait Islander Studies and training Indigenous researchers.
 For over 50 years, AIATSIS has conducted research across a range of areas of study relevant to Indigenous peoples, culture, heritage, knowledge and experiences.
-This has led to a diverse research history; from languages and archaeological research, land rights and political engagement to contemporary topics in health and commerce.
+This has led to a diverse research history; from languages and archaeological research, land rights, and political engagement, to contemporary topics in health and commerce.

 The AIATSIS collections not only contain priceless records of Australia's Indigenous cultural heritage, but provide a significant national and international research infrastructure for research by, for and about Aboriginal and Torres Strait Islander peoples.

-AIATSIS is one of Australia's Publicly Funded Research Agencies, alongside organisations such as CSIRO and the Australian Institute of Marine Science.
+AIATSIS is one of Australia's Publicly Funded Research Agencies (PFRA), alongside organisations such as CSIRO and the Australian Institute of Marine Science.
 AIATSIS is Australia's only non-science PFRA.

 Currently AIATSIS undertakes research in six priority areas.